Damned Woman

 Exploring every direction, Rodin experimented very freely with this small figure, which he placed in the most unexpected positions.
 These works, which remained in the sculptor's studio until his death, today appear as precursory signs of his modernity.

-The symbol and description "Reproduction - musée Rodin" guarantee the authenticity of the sculpture reproduction.
+The seal and the mention “Reproduction - Musée Rodin” guarantee the quality and origin of the sculpture reproduction.